olaoluwaidowu/loan_prediction/README.md

 # Model summary
 > The model used is catboost model

-> Metrics is auc score.
+> AUC score is 0.733.
 Precision and recall were also considered

 > The accuracy was compromised to ensure the model learns to recognise both labels.
-  Increasing accuracy greatly affected the model's ability to recognise the 1 class.
+  Increasing accuracy greatly affected the model's ability to recognise the 1 class as accuracy does not truly show how the model is doing for a classification problem